Published: Sep 14, 2020

 It would be fair to conclude the hospitality industry, like many other sectors, has had no choice but to react positively to these new changes to prevent another national lockdown.
 A recent rise of 6.6% in economy growth shows a positive step forward.

 Want extra support for your business?
-Sentiment Search specialises in social insights, reputation management and competitor benchmarking for restaurants.
+Sentiment Search specialises in review insights for restaurants and cloud kitchens.

 Get in touch: www.sentimentsearch.com or email us at: firstname.lastname@example.org